gitter-badger/FretStorm/README.md

 FretStorm
 ============

-The awesome Frets On Fire, but a new software written in c++.
+This is a Frets On Fire clone, written in C++11.

 Installation
 -----
 On Linux with Autotools.

-	$ git clone https://github.com/Salamandar/FretStorm && cd FretStorm
+	$ git clone https://github.com/FretStorm/FretStorm && cd FretStorm
 	$ autoreconf -vi && ./configure && make

 Execution
 ----
+	$ ./src/fretstorm -
+    OR
-	./src/fretstorm
+    $ ./src/fretstorm /the/path/to/a/file.mid